 Gin is still huge in the UK and here you can have any one of 200 gins with 50 mixers whilst sat in the tiniest bar in Durham.
 I mean this place is absolutely tiny they even say it could be the smallest in the world.

-Sticking with the Gin theme, this is the other side of the city (it’s only small don’t worry) but very quirky.
+Sticking with the Gin theme, this is the other side of the city from the Tin of Sardines but very quirky.
 Absolutely loads of different types of Gin as is expected these days but with the addition of cheese and meat platters.
 Old Toms has an outdoor area with another view of the river and the castle.
 You’ll notice that the castle and cathedral are really imposing in Durham; you can see them from almost everywhere!

 Head of Steam